MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article describes the replication process for Hyper-V virtual machine (VM) migration to Azure Stack HCI using Azure Migrate.
+This article describes the replication phase for Hyper-V virtual machine (VM) migration to Azure Stack HCI using Azure Migrate.

 [!INCLUDE [important](../../includes/hci-preview.md)]

-## Before you begin

-Before replication can occur, make sure that you have completed the [discovery process](migrate-hyperv-discover.md) on your Hyper-V server.

-In addition, your Azure Stack HCI cluster node should have sufficient resources to create a Windows Server 2022 VM with this minimum configuration:

-- 16 GB memory.
-- 80 GB disk.
-- 8 vCPUs.

 For more information on appliances for Azure Migrate and how to manage them, see [Azure Migrate appliance](/azure/migrate/migrate-appliance).